AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

     </a>
     </div>
     <p>
-    <em>Cloud Manager for AEM provides a simple, yet robust solution that allows easy management, inspection and self-service of AEM environments.</em>
+    <em>Cloud Manager for AEM provides a simple, yet robust solution that allows easy management, inspection, and self-service of AEM environments.</em>
     <p>
   </td>
    <td>